 2. The Matryoshka has many names

 Matryoshka dolls are are also known as nesting dolls, babushka dolls, matrioshka, and stacking dolls.
 The term Matryoshka originates from the russian word 'Matryona' (Матрёна) which translates to matron.

 Many believe that the first nesting doll was brought from Japan in the 1800s by Savva Mamontov's wife.
 Mamontov was a Russian patron of the arts.
 The rumors say that Mamontov asked the Russian artist and woodturner Sergei Malyutin to create something similar to the traditional Japanese dolls.

-However, many Russian art collectors and patrons that the matryoshka nesting doll is uniquely Russian, although influenced by the Japanese dolls.
+However, many art collectors and patrons that the matryoshka nesting doll is uniquely Russian, although influenced by the Japanese dolls.
 The latter was based on the Russian tradition of making detachable Easter eggs.